 OCCHD's Immunization Services

 The OKC-County Health Department is dedicated to providing immunization services against vaccine preventable diseases to the citizens of Oklahoma County.
 Vaccinations are provided at no charge to children who qualify for the Vaccines for Children Program.
-In addition, The Oklahoma Caring Van Program is a mobile immunization initiative that delivers vaccines at no cost to children who qualify at child care centers, schools, and community locations that are convenient for low-income families.

 We can directly bill HealthChoice and BlueCross BlueShield insurances.
 All other insured patients will receive a receipt of payment that they may submit to their insurance company at a later time.